Stepping up Australia's engagement with our Pacific family

 More about economic prosperity in the Pacific

-A strong, stable region keeps us more secure and enables our economies to grow and our peoples to prosper.
-Australia's longstanding and ongoing security cooperation with Pacific countries covers defence, law enforcement, transnational crime, climate and disaster resilience border management and human security.
+Australia is committed to supporting Pacific island countries build resilience to their security challenges, as articulated in the 2018 Boe Declaration on Regional Security.
+Australia's longstanding and ongoing security cooperation with Pacific countries covers defence, law enforcement, transnational crime, climate and disaster resilience, border management and human security.

 More about the shared security in the Pacific

-Australia's Pacific Step-up places people at the heart of our Pacific partnerships, with new measures to strengthen and celebrate our people connections.
+The strength of our engagement with countries and people in the Pacific is grounded in deep personal, historical and cultural ties.
+Australia's Pacific Step-up places people at the heart of our Pacific partnerships, with measures to strengthen and celebrate our people connections.
 This includes expanded sports, education, media and church partnerships.